MichaelCombs28/grid-starter/README.md

 Grid-starter is a minimalist way to add a grid system to your project.
 It's a great way to start any project from scratch!

-Normalize is already built in and in total, unminified, it's under 500 lines.
+It's under 500 lines unminified.
 Spend more time styling your site than working on column widths.